Oracle third-party support is:

 Below are the typical steps involved, along with precautions to ensure a smooth transition:

-- Assess Your Support Needs and Pain Points: Evaluate what you currently use Oracle support for and identify where it falls short.
+- Assess Your Support Needs and Pain Points: Evaluate your current use of Oracle support and identify where it falls short.
 Are you mainly logging technical incidents?
 Do you need frequent patches for regulatory compliance?
 Or are you paying for support but using it rarely?
 Identifying the key services you require (and the problems with the status quo) will help determine if third-party support is a good fit and what scope of services to negotiate.

 - Research and Select a Qualified Vendor: Not all third-party support providers are the same.
-Investigate the leading companies and choose one that best matches your requirements.
-Factors to consider include their experience with your specific Oracle products, reputation in the market, client testimonials or case studies, and, of course, pricing.
+Research the leading companies and select one that best meets your requirements.
+Factors to consider include their experience with your specific Oracle products, reputation in the market, client testimonials or case studies, and pricing.
 For instance, if you run Oracle EBS and PeopleSoft, ensure the provider has expertise in both.
 Most organizations will solicit proposals from at least Rimini Street and Spinnaker Support, the two largest players, to compare their offerings.
 Take your time to vet each provider’s capabilities, such as how they handle security fixes or support customizations.

-- Thorough License and Contract Review: Before canceling Oracle support, perform a comprehensive review of your Oracle licensing and contracts.
-Verify that you are fully compliant with license terms (number of users, processors, modules in use, etc.).
-If you find any gaps (for example, usage beyond what you purchased), it’s often wise to resolve those with Oracle before moving to third-party support.
-In some cases, that might mean purchasing additional licenses or adjusting deployments.
+- Thorough License and Contract Review: Before canceling Oracle support, comprehensively review your Oracle licensing and contracts.
+Verify that you fully comply with the license terms (including the number of users, processors, and modules in use, etc.).
+If you find gaps (for example, usage beyond what you purchased), it’s often wise to resolve those with Oracle before moving to third-party support.
+In some cases, this may involve purchasing additional licenses or adjusting deployments.
 Ensuring a clean compliance state removes a major risk of Oracle auditing issues later.
 Precaution: If you have an Unlimited License Agreement (ULA) with Oracle, you must certify the ULA (finalize the deployment counts) by its end date before switching to third-party support.
-Failing to do so could leave your license usage undefined and legally problematic.
+Failing to do so could leave your license usage undefined and potentially create legal problems.

-- Archive Oracle Support Materials: While still under Oracle support, proactively download and archive all relevant patches, updates, documentation, and knowledge base articles for your products.
-This is critical because once your Oracle support expires, you will lose access to Oracle’s support portal.
+- Archive Oracle Support Materials: While under Oracle support, proactively download and archive all relevant patches, updates, documentation, and knowledge base articles for your products.
+This is critical because you will lose access to Oracle’s support portal once your Oracle support expires.
 Ensure you have the latest available patches for your system and a library of technical documentation.
-Third-party providers often help create a comprehensive archive of these materials , so that both you and the new support team have everything needed to maintain the system in the future.
+Third-party providers often help create a comprehensive archive of these materials , so that you and the new support team have everything needed to maintain the system in the future.

 - Establish a Transition Plan with the New Provider: Work closely with the chosen third-party support firm to map out the switch-over process.
 This transition plan should include clear timelines (e.g., the Oracle support contract expires on X date, and new support begins on X+1 date), roles and responsibilities (who will perform what tasks during the cutover), communication channels, and any necessary onboarding tasks.
 Typically, a few weeks before Oracle support ends, you will begin engaging with the third-party support team so they can learn about your systems during the onboarding phase and be ready to take over.
 It’s wise to have a documented plan covering how to escalate issues during the transition and how any open Oracle service requests will be handled.